ReFreezed/HotParticles/misc/README.txt

 In the export dialog, any question marks ("?") in the file/folder paths will be replaced with the name of the project file (without the file extension).

-Exporting happens using Lua scripts in the "exportTemplates" folder.
+Exporting happens using Lua scripts in the "exportTemplates" folder (in macOS see HotParticles.app/Contents/Resources).
 You can edit existing scripts or make completely new ones to fit your game (see the "Template API" section).

 The base folder, if specified, should usually point to the folder containing the game's main.lua.
 Note that textures that are somewhere in the base folder